 A brief history of the Loire

 The Loire Valley plays host to some of France’s most historic towns and cities.
 The ancient port of Nantes, for example, was the ducal capital of Brittany for 600 years, and three of the greatest battles in French history were fought around Poitiers.
 Vines, like most French wine regions, were planted by the Romans in the 1st century AD.
 By the 5th century, viticulture flourished on these fertile river banks, and during the Middle Ages, the wines were held in greater esteem than those of Bordeaux further south.
-Sancerre, in particular, has always been celebrated for its pungent, food-friendly Sauvignon Blanc and Vouvray for its delicious Chenin Blanc wines.
+In particular, Sancerre has always been celebrated for its pungent, food-friendly Sauvignon Blanc and Vouvray for its delicious Chenin Blanc wines.

 Where to stay

 If stately, grandiose Chateau accommodation is your thing, then welcome to paradise!
 Our first suggestion would be Chateau de Noizay, a gorgeous Chateau amid the Vouvray appellation between Amboise and the city of Tours.
 The grounds are exquisite – in the summer months, you dine on a terrace surrounded by parkland, with majestic views of the Loire Valley.
 The restaurant is also one of the finest in the region, presided over by maestro Frederic Collin.
 You’re simply going to love Chateau de Noizay.

 Or perhaps a stay at the opulent Chateau de la Barre is in order.
 Near the charming village of Sarthe, guests are warmly welcomed by the resident Count & Countess Guy and Marnie de Vanssay.
 Arriving at the Chateau, you feel more like an old friend than just another hotel guest.
 Your hosts will arrange any activity you desire during your stay and invite you to join them for afternoon tea and special dinner events, with a mouth-watering selection of fine Loire wines accompany your feast.